-Putting myself out there, I can’t help but feel like a piece of meat, in my head I’m “filet mignon” only to discover, I’m more “stewing meat”, or a “chuck steak”.
-Yes, I’m a bit tough but I am “all natural, Grade A, aged to perfection,” who has been with the same partner for “31 years”!
-So yes, I come with baggage too, could this be a bigger turn off?!
-You’re given a paragraph to best describe yourself, I fill in…” I’m 5′ 7″, Easy going, enjoy music, wine, food in any order.
+I have put myself out there, seriously out there!
+I can’t help feeling like a piece of meat; in my mind, I’m a filet mignon, only to discover I’m more stewing meat or a chuck steak.
+Yes, I’m a bit tough but I’m all-natural, Grade A, aged to perfection, who has been with the same partner for 31 years!
+So yes, I come with baggage too.
+Could this be a bigger turn-off?!
+You’re given a paragraph to best describe yourself; I fill in…” I’m 5′ 7″, Easy going, enjoy music, wine, food in any order.
 Love to travel.
-I don’t sky dive or surf but I am open to “most” things…I’m an urban girl and enjoy the theatre and museums…its brief and to the point, I think?
-Most men leave this part blank, assuming that their profile photos will get them a swipe right.
-I met one “swiper”, in his photo, he appeared normal and after texting him for a bit we decided to go on a “coffee” date.
-He arrived…several inches shorter than myself, needless to say, it was slightly awkward, this bit of information would have been helpful to know, height matters, no offence to shorter men, good things come in small packages, it’s just a thing for me.
-I find this entire experience humiliating and to be honest, maybe I’m not desperate enough to continue this charade because it’s utterly a shit show.
-There’s no science behind it, you have a photo and he has a photo, if you both swipe each other right, it’s a miracle!
+I don’t skydive or surf, but I am open to most things…I’m an urban girl and enjoy the theatre and museums.”
+It’s brief and to the point, or so I think?
+Most men leave this part blank, assuming their profile photos alone will earn them a swipe right.
+I met one swiper; his profile, appeared “normal”, and after texting with him for a while, we decided to meet for coffee.
+He arrived, several inches shorter than myself; needless to say, it was slightly awkward.
+Height matters to me, so this bit of information, or lack of it, would have been helpful.
+I believe good things come in small packages, but, this fellow was barely hitting me at eye level.
+Giving myself a face smack.
+I find this entire experience humiliating, and to be honest, maybe I’m not desperate enough to continue this charade because it’s utterly a shit show!
+There’s no science behind it, you have a photo, he has a photo, if you both swipe each other right, it’s a freak’n miracle!
 What about the handful of men that I swiped right, who didn’t swipe me?
-Have I past my prime for men of the same age?
-Do I really need to shop around the nursery isle for men in their 40’s?
+Have I passed my prime for men of the same age?
+Do I really need to shop around the nursery aisle for men in their 30’s and 40’s?

 P.S.
-Please share, apparently I need all the help I can get!
+Please share; apparently, I need all the help I can get!